vanshaj248/Embedded-Systems/Instruction.md

 To start idf.py run - source ~/.zshrc
-To finf the port - ls /dev/tty.*
+To find the port - ls /dev/tty.*